 QUESTIONS AND ANSWERS

-What is the best offer to make on a house?
+What is the best way to make an offer on a house?

 How many properties should I view before making an offer?

 There is no set number of properties you should view before making an offer because the number of houses you view depends on various external factors.
 Firstly, it depends on the market niche you are looking in and how many properties belonging to that particular niche are on the market.
 Secondly, it also depends on whether or not this is your first time purchasing a property within this market.
 Also, it depends on how many areas you are open to viewing or where you are more interested in purchasing a property.
 At the end of the day, the idea behind looking at various properties is to get a feel for the market and the prices of the properties in that particular market, and keeping an open mind throughout the viewing process is crucial.

 05: Signing contracts when purchasing a property in Marbella